-Fresh Cut: A leading video production company with production offices in Leeds, Manchester and London.
+Fresh Cut: A leading video production company with production offices in Leeds (Hunslet), Manchester and London.
 Since 2006, they’ve helped brands and businesses tell their stories on TV and online with standout video content.
 From cinematic TV adverts to corporate video production, they create high quality video content to engage, entertain and activate audiences.
 The talented team of video experts turn ideas into visually compelling stories that deliver results.
 Visit Fresh Cut’s website to find out more about the video production company.

 ITV: Over the years the Leeds studios have been used for filming television drama, mostly for Yorkshire Television.
 These series have included Heartbeat, The Royal, Wire in the Blood, Married Single Other, Fat Friends, A Touch of Frost, Bodies and Where the Heart is.
 Visit ITV’s website to find out more about their commissioning areas: entertainment, comedy, drama, factual, daytime, sport, current affairs and digital channels.

 Prime Studios: A thriving film and TV production facility in Leeds City Centre.
 Prime Studios has also been the base for music shoots for artists including Nicki Minaj and commercials for big brands such as Adidas, Aldi and Lloyds TSB.
 Visit the Prime Studios website to find out more about the film and TV production company.

 Rollem Productions: Independent production company dedicated to producing high quality drama.
 Rollem is truly a writer led production company and is passionate about producing programmes about real people and real lives; programmes that are entertaining and high drama; that are relatable, innovative and original.
 As a Northern production company we’re dedicated to shining a spotlight on Yorkshire and the North of England through our productions and to nurturing the abundance of regional production, writing and acting talent that exists on our doorstep.
 They are based in Kirkstall, Leeds.
 Visit the Rollem Productions website to find out more about the production company.